timdeschryver/timdeschryver.dev/blog/what-about-my-api-documentation-now-that-swashbuckle-is-no-longer-a-dependency-in-aspnet-9/index.md

 ```bash
 dotnet add package Swashbuckle.AspNetCore.SwaggerUI
 ```

-Alternatively, you can use NSwag's version with the `NSwag.AspNetCore` package (note that the implementation is slightly different).

 After adding the package, you can use `UseSwaggerUI()` to render the OpenAPI document using Swagger UI.
 Because the OpenAPI document is now available at `/openapi/v1.json`, you need to define the document path in the Swagger UI options.